recazettes/nephelibxta/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a personal website.
+- 🔭 I’m working on a personal website.
 - 🌱 I’m currently enrolled in the CS50x course at Harvard University.
 - 😄 Pronouns: he/they.
 - ⚡ Fun fact: I used to hate coding.